Martin Gutzos saw the group nearly everywhere on his college campus in La Plata, Argentina.

 Then a student named Blake invited him to coffee.
 Martin finally gave in.

 During the next two weeks, they met up several times and talked about life and spiritual things.

 "I will give your God another chance," Martin said.

 Eventually, Martin prayed and received Christ as his Savior.
 "I began to understand that God is the only One who decides for things to happen on earth," says Martin.
 "His decision was for my father to die.
 I don't know why."

 Even though Martin's questions weren't fully answered, his new relationship with the God of the universe gave him peace.

-Martin began to be involved with Vida Estudiantil ("Student Life"), the name for Campus Crusade in Argentina.
+Martin began to be involved with Vida Estudiantil ("Student Life"), the name for Cru in Argentina.